 Introduction

-TradeGuard is centered on the establishment of a Pre-Trade Limits Group (PTLG), which is comprised of a single account or a group of accounts connected to the same Trading User ID.
+TradeGuard is centered on the establishment of a Pre-Trade Limits Groups (PTLGs), which are comprised ofone or more accounts or trading users connected to the same Firm..
 Trading Participants can monitor customer exposures and adjust risk limits in real-time via the TradeGuard User Interface (UI).

 *****